flenniken/statictea/docs/md/functions.md

 # fun_log_ss

-Log a message to the log file.
-You can call the log function without an assignment.
+Log a message to the log file and return the same string.
+The function has a bare form.
+Logging needs to be turned on, see the Logging section.

 ~~~javascript
 log = func(message: string) string